 Types of AC Ductwork

-- Sheet metal ducts: these AC ducts are usually made out of galvanised steel and aluminum.
+- Sheet metal ducts: these AC ducts are usually made out of galvanized steel and aluminum.
 They are known to be very durable and can withstand the test of time.
 Also, due to the fact that metal ducts are impermeable, they are unlikely to accumulate crud and dangerous mold that can affect the air’s quality.
 One disadvantage to note about metal ducts is that they can be expensive.

 - Fiberglass-lined ducts: in order to further insulate sheet metal ducts, they are often lined with fiberglass.
 The reason why fiberglass adds to the value of sheet metal ducts is its ability to reduce noise, which makes it convenient for office and commercial buildings.
 On the other hand, the biggest drawback about fiberglass-lined ducts is that, over time, they are likely to break down and deteriorate, releasing fiberglass particles into the air we consume.
 This can be a major health hazard, especially in the long run.